International Volunteering with Your Family

-The three organizations I recommend for families are Global Volunteers, Road Scholars, and, for those on a very tight budget, Volunteers for Peace.
+Some of the organizations for families include Global Volunteers, Lead Adventures, GO ECO, and, for those on a very tight budget, Volunteers for Peace. = strongly recommended by Zahara.

 Global Volunteers has a plethora of programs for families.
 GV also has a "Safety Trumps Everything" policy that I think is especially appropriate when young people are involved.
 The organization is one of the largest and most respected VSOs in the United States.
 Global Volunteers offers family programs all around the world including China, Vietnam, Poland, Mexico, Peru and Tanzania.
 Minimum ages range from 5 to 18, depending on the country.
 A typical project, volunteering to build houses or tutoring in Costa Rica, costs $2,495 per person for a week plus airfare.
 An additional week only adds $200 to the cost.
 There are discounts for families, students, and repeat volunteers.